-- The draft Bridge Maintenance Manual formalizes the scheduling procedures and processes, and coordination requirements with other bureaus. - Continued work toward refining and formalizing maintenance work management as work orders via the WOFI System.
+- The draft Bridge Maintenance Manual formalizes the scheduling procedures and processes, and coordination requirements with other bureaus. - Yearly schedules are submitted for review and approval by the Director and Assistant Commissioner. - Continued work toward refining and formalizing maintenance work management as work orders via the WOFI System. - Maintenance projects and tasks are defined in the draft Bridge Maintenance Manual. - Project design, testing, and inspection are defined in the draft Bridge Maintenance Manual.